- 1 Counselling for the First Time?

 However, there are two exceptions to these matters:-

-- As I am a member of the British Association for Counselling and Psychotherapy, one of my commitments to you is to seek a regular consultation on my work.
-This consultation is funded by me, and is with an experience consultant (sometimes called a counselling supervisor – although “supervisor” is not meant to imply that the person is in charge of me in any way).
+- As I am a member of the National Counselling Society, one of my commitments to you is to seek a regular consultation on my work.
+This consultation is funded by me, and is with an experience consultant (sometimes called a counselling supervisor – although “supervisor” is not meant to imply that the person is in charge of me).
 I will discuss my work with my choice of supervisor, which may include my work with you from time to time, but I will choose a supervisor who does not know you personally nor professionally.

 - If you tell me of your intention to commit an act of violence or break the law, such as planning to plant a bomb, causing harm to others (especially children) or even harm to yourself, I may not be allowed by law to tell you that I am contacting the appropriate bodies (a process sometimes called “whistle blowing”).
 If you are unsure about discussing something with me that may be legally sensitive, it may be best to consult a legally-trained person beforehand.